 - I. Eligible refrigerants must originate from equipment, systems, or other supplies in the United States.
 Imported refrigerant is not eligible under this Methodology.

 - II.
 Refrigerants from government inventories or stockpiles are only eligible if they are allowed to be sold into commercial markets for subsequent use and are not required to be destroyed or converted.

 - III.
 Only destruction of the following ODS refrigerants is eligible to generate ACR Emission Reduction Tonnes (ERTs) under this Methodology:

 - A. CFC-11;

-- B. CFC-12:
+- B. CFC-12;

 - C. CFC-13;

 - D. CFC-113;

 - E. CFC-114;

 - F. CFC-115;

 - G. HCFC-22

 - IV.
-HCFC-22 must be recovered from operating equipment that is subsequently de-commissioned or otherwise permanently retired from service.

-- V. HCFC-22 obtained from stockpiles is not eligible under this Methodology.

-- VI.
 ODS extracted from a foam source for use in refrigeration equipment is not considered part of this source category, and must instead be considered as a high-GWP insulation foam source.